 How many times have your kids asked to visit Santa at the North Pole?
 What would they think if they found out he flew into metro Detroit to bring the North Pole to them instead?

 While getting a visit with Kris Kringle at his home base isn’t quite possible, the Henry Ford has an option that might feel just as magical.
 Starting Nov.
-25, the historical spot will offer Santa’s Arctic Landing – a new Santa meet-and-greet replacing the museum’s former Holidays in Henry Ford event.
+24, the historical spot will offer Santa’s Arctic Landing – a Santa meet-and-greet that is part of the museum’s Holidays in Henry Ford event.

 - 10 a.m.-4 p.m.
 Monday through Friday